jasonsbeer/Amiga-2000-EATX/README.md

 The external composite video jack has been removed.

 ### Memory
 The original 256Kx4 DRAMs have been replaced by a single SRAM.
-Agnus revisions 8372A and some 8375 part numbers are supported.
+The Amiga 2000 EATX supports 1 or 2 MB of chip memory, depending on your Agnus version.
 See additional information in the [assembly notes](AssemblyNotes.md).

 ### Audio Output
 The left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.